 New interns will be contacted shortly after acceptance with information and instructions regarding the confirmation fee and internship requirements.
 The following items will be required of all incoming interns:

 Each intern must send in a DPD verification statement which shows completion of an ACEND accredited DP program.
 Please send this form to;

 These should be from each institution you have attended for all required degree and Dietetics Program (DP) courses (this may include graduate school transcripts).
 These may be ordered in advance and sent in separately.
 The official transcripts need to include the date when your BS degree was conferred.
 Failure to produce these documents may result in a delay in the start of the internship program.
 This proof of your baccalaureate degree needs to be from an accredited institution and must be received before the internship begins in August.

-The official transcripts should be sent to:
+The official transcripts with degree conferred should be sent to: